-Notwithstanding that there can be no guarantee that an alternative source of funding will be secured within the required timescale or on acceptable terms, the Directors consider that an alternative funding will be obtained to repay the Bridge Loan plus interest and to develop the Ollachea Project.
+Notwithstanding that there can be no guarantee that an alternative source of funding will be secured within the required timescale or on acceptable terms, the Directors consider that an alternative funding will be obtained to fully repay the debt with COFIDE plus interest and to develop the Ollachea Project.
 The cash generated from gold production at the Corihuarmi Mine is required to fund the working capital requirements of the Company in the meantime.